phptailors/libraries/docs/sphinx/packages/injector-library/intro.rst

 Purpose
 =======

-To facilitate implementations of applications based on `Dependency Injection`_ design pattern.
+To facilitate development of applications that use `Dependency Injection`_ design pattern.